JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: Conclusion

 \ack We would like to thank (in alphabetical order) Arthur Baars, Sebastian Bauersfeld, Matteo Biagiola, Ignacio Lebrero, Urko Rueda Molina, and Fiorella Zampetti for their contribution to the implementation of the \juge infrastructure.
-We would also like to thank (in alphabetical order) Azat Abdullin, Marat Akhin, Giuliano Antoniol, Andrea Arcuri, Cyrille Artho, Mikhail Belyaev, Pietro Braione, Nikolay Bukharev, José Campos, Nelly Condori, Christoph Csallner, Giovanni Denaro, Gordon Fraser, Yann-Gaël Guéhéneuc, Masami Hagiya, Mainul Islam, Dmitry Ivanov, Kiran Lakhotia, Ignacio Manuel Lebrero Rial, Lei Ma, Alexey Menshutin, Arsen Nagdalian, Gilles Pesant, Simon Poulding, Wishnu Prasetya, José Miguel Rojas, Abdelilah Sakti, Hiroyuki Sato, Sebastian Schweikl, Gleb Stromov, Yoshinori Tanabe, Paolo Tonella, Artem Ustinov, Sebastian Vogl, Tanja Vos, Mitsuharu Yamamoto, and Cheng Zhang for their participation in previous editions of the competition and the feedback they provided on the infrastructure.
-Xavier Devroey was partially funded by the EU Horizon 2020 ICT-10-2016-RIA ``STAMP'' project (No.731529) and the Vici ``TestShift'' project (No. VI.C.182.032) from the Dutch Science Foundation NWO.
+We would also like to thank (in alphabetical order) Azat Abdullin, Marat Akhin, Giuliano Antoniol, Andrea Arcuri, Cyrille Artho, Mikhail Belyaev, Pietro Braione, Nikolay Bukharev, José Campos, Nelly Condori, Christoph Csallner, Giovanni Denaro, Gordon Fraser, Yann-Gaël Guéhéneuc, Masami Hagiya, Mainul Islam, Dmitry Ivanov, Gunel Jahangirova, Kiran Lakhotia, Ignacio Manuel Lebrero Rial, Lei Ma, Alexey Menshutin, Arsen Nagdalian, Gilles Pesant, Simon Poulding, Wishnu Prasetya, Vincenzo Riccio, José Miguel Rojas, Abdelilah Sakti, Hiroyuki Sato, Sebastian Schweikl, Gleb Stromov, Yoshinori Tanabe, Paolo Tonella, Artem Ustinov, Sebastian Vogl, Tanja Vos, Mitsuharu Yamamoto, Fiorella Zampetti, and Cheng Zhang for their participation in previous editions of the competition and the feedback they provided on the infrastructure.
+Xavier Devroey was partially funded by the EU Horizon 2020 ICT-10-2016-RIA ``STAMP'' project (No.731529), the Vici ``TestShift'' project (No. VI.C.182.032) from the Dutch Science Foundation NWO, and the CyberExcellence (No. 2110186) project, funded by the Public Service of Wallonia (SPW Recherche).
+Alessio Gambi's work was partially supported by the DFG project STUNT (DFG Grant Agreement n.
+FR 2955/4-1).
 Sebastiano Panichella and Annibale Panichella gratefully acknowledge the Horizon 2020 (EU Commission) support for the project \textit{COSMOS} (DevOps for Complex Cyber-physical Systems), Project No. 957254-COSMOS.
 Ren{\'e} Just's work is partially supported by the National Science Foundation under grant CNS-1823172.